 Baker Street Two Way Project

-We’re delighted to have completed one of our major projects to transform the much neglected, dank and dingy Marylebone Road Subway at Baker Street Station into the vibrant and welcoming Wonderpass.
-An important, safe alternative to those wishing to cross the Marylebone Road, The Wonderpass is also a cultural crossing that’s a wonderful celebration of our area’s history and attractions.
+We were delighted to open the transformed Wonderpass in 2016.
+Previously a much neglected, dank and dingy Marylebone Road Subway, the vibrant and welcoming walkway is a safe alternative to those wishing to cross Marylebone Road.
+The Wonderpass is also a cultural crossing that’s a wonderful celebration of our area’s history and attractions.
 More than just a lick of paint, the project involved a major structural upgrade, improving and renewing drainage, electrics and lighting, stairwells, floors and handrails.
 It represents a true collaboration of ourselves, TfL and Westminster City Council ward councillors, with production from Sing London, and the design features work from the Wallace Collection, Madame Tussauds and Regent’s Park Open Air Theatre.

 More on The Wonderpass